MaximAshin/MaximAshin.github.io/_posts/2022-10-16-modifying-router-firmware.md

 # Attack Surface
 #### NMAP
-I started with enumerating all of the open ports on the device with `nmap`.
+I started by enumerating all of the open ports on the device with `nmap`.
 This is the scan result:
 ```
 Nmap scan report for 192.168.1.1